NLnetLabs/rotonda/design docs/design-fiq.md

 rib global.irr-customers as irr-customers;

 module imports {
-    term drop-bogons for prefix {
+    term drop-bogons for prefix: Prefix {
         with customer-prefixes;
         from {
             prefix in